9. The Principles & Practice of Chemical

 economic and profitable process - See 7.

 How do we synthesise compounds?
-What

-does synthesis involve?
-What is the starting point raw materials?
+What are the starting point raw materials?

 You need to know and find the